 Hurst-Euless-Bedford ISD provides a continuum of services for students who are eligible for special education.
 Services are designed for the successful implementation of each student's Individual Education Plan (IEP) in the least restrictive environment.
 The IEP outlines the specially designed instruction a student with disabilities receives as a result of his/her disability.

 Preschool Program for Children with Disabilities (PPCD)

 Three- and four-year-old students with IEPs generally receive services for a portion of the day.
-Major focus includes all areas of development appropriate for 3- and 4-year-old students.

 Acquiring Communication Together-1 (ACT 1)